 It is Irish storytelling at its best with comedy concealing a powerful undertone of hurt and heartache that is hinted at throughout.
 It’s raw and relatable and immediately transported me back to my teenage years with the girls singing excerpts of some songs of the time.
 Notably Tainted Love (oh the memories!) and yet tainted love can totally sum up the underlying theme of the play.

 It touches on the struggles these women (and all women) had in the 80’s particularly in a Catholic stronghold.
-The shame of pregnancy, yet the struggle to get birth control and reality of those women who had to travel to the mainland for any sort of help or resolution to their circumstances.
-There’s also a tip of the hat to the small town feel at the time that fuelled gossip and judgement towards not only those trapped in these situations, but also the families too.
+The shame of pregnancy., yet the struggle to get birth control.
+The reality of those women who had to travel to the mainland for any sort of help or resolution to their circumstances.
+There’s also a tip of the hat to the small town feel at the time.
+Fuelled by gossip and judgement towards not only those trapped in these situations, but also the families too.

-There is a resolve with these women though, they will be forever linked in a time and place where women had no real voice and there will be lots of women who will have lived these stories themselves and for them it will be only too real.
-But as is the Irish way this particular play finds humour in the ordinary, in the delivery of the ordinary, and in the sadness that the ordinary can hide, which is what also makes it extraordinary.
+There is a resolve with these women though.
+They will be forever linked in a time and place where women had no real voice.
+There will also be lots of women who will have lived these stories themselves and for them it will be only too real.
+But as is the Irish way this particular play finds humour in the ordinary and in the delivery of the ordinary.
+In the sadness that the ordinary can hide, which is what also makes it extraordinary.

 **Check out some of my other reviews here**